DocentEDU/jekyll-website/policies/privacy-policy.md

 - Linode’s virtual private server platform to host our web server
 - MailChimp’s marketing platform to perform personalized email communication
+- Intercom to provide chat and email customer support

 Third-Party Applications.
 InsertLearning may share your Information with a third party application with your consent, for example when you choose to embed such an application into a lesson with our Services.
 We are not responsible for what those parties do with your information, so you should make sure you trust the application and that it has a privacy policy acceptable to you.